gbv/jskos-tools/README.md

 Aliases: `isSchemeInList`

 #### sortConcepts
 Sorts a list of concepts by their notation, then URI.
 Returns a copy of the list.
+If the second parameter is `true`, it will try to sort by numerical notations.

 ```js
 jskos.sortConcepts(concepts)
 ```

 #### sortSchemes
-Sorts a list of schemes by their German prefLabel, then URI.
+Sorts a list of schemes by their prefLabel (de or en), then notation, then URI.
 Returns a copy of the list.

 ```js
 jskos.sortSchemes(schemes)